ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/003-camera-mode.md

 #### Video Source Switcher Options

-To the left of the video sources in the switched, you'll see buttons to the <samp>All A/B</samp> button.
+To the left of the video sources in the switcher, you'll see the <samp>All | A/B</samp> button.
 This determines whether the switcher is displaying all video sources, or just your placeholder cameras.

 To the right of the video sources in the switcher, you'll see a few options: